 2.3.
-Westminster City Council's current carbon offset price is £1,800 per tonne of carbon.
-This is calculated at a rate of £60 per tonne of carbon over a 30-year period (the assumed lifetime of the development's services), in accordance with current GLA guidance.
+Westminster City Council's current carbon offset price is £2,850 per tonne of carbon.
+This is calculated at a rate of £95 per tonne of carbon over a 30-year period (the assumed lifetime of the development's services), in accordance with current GLA guidance.

-- 2.4.
-The GLA's recommended price for offsetting carbon is due to increase to £2,850 per tonne (£95 per tonne CO2 over 30 years) under Policy SI2 of the draft new London Plan.
-Once adopted (anticipated early 2020) the local carbon offset price will increase in line with the GLA's policy. - 2.5.
+2.4.
 Westminster reserves the right to review and update the local cost of carbon where evidence indicates that an alternative price will better reflect the local cost of offsetting.
 Any amendments to future carbon offset pricing will be viability tested prior to introduction.